cucumber/docs/content/docs/bdd/_index.md

 Think of BDD as a set of plugins for your existing process that will make your team more able to deliver on the promises of agile: timely, reliable releases of working software that meets your organisation’s evolving needs.

-# Four practices
+## Rapid iterations

+We assume you would like to be able to respond quickly to feedback from your users, and do only the minimal work neccesary to meet those needs.

+BDD encourages working in rapid iterations, continuously breaking down your user's problems into small pieces that can flow through your development process as quickly as possible.

+# Three practices, one discipline

 Essentially, day-to-day BDD activity is a three-step, iterative process:

-1. First, take a small upcoming change to the system -- a [User Story] -- and use conversations about examples to collaboratively explore and agree on the details of what's expected to be done.
+1. First, take a small upcoming change to the system -- a [User Story] -- and talk about concrete examples of the new functionality to explore, disscover and agree on the details of what's expected to be done.
-2. Next, capture those those examples in a way that can be automated, and check for agreement.
+2. Next, document those those examples in a way that can be automated, and check for agreement.
 3. Finally, implement the behaviour described by each documented example, starting with an automated test to guide the development of the code.

 The idea is to make each change small and iterate rapidly, moving back up a level each time you need more information.
 Each time you automate and implement a new example, you've added something valuable to your system, and you're ready to respond to feedback.